pokeyjess/Twitterclone/README.md

 ## Authors

-Assistance provided by instructors and facilitators at Kenzie Academy.
+Assistance provided by the instructors and facilitators at Kenzie Academy.
 Special shout-outs to Joe and Matt!
+Stackoverflow was an invaluable resource while working through all the bugs.

+In keeping with the theme of "clones," I drew inspiration for the style of this project from Star Wars: Attack of the Clones (no longer the second-worst movie in the franchise!).
+Colors were designed to match the palette found here: https://www.vox.com/culture/2015/12/17/10322514/star-wars-colors.

 ## Support